jtablesaw/tablesaw/docs/userguide/ml/Heart Random forest.md

 ### Recap

 We used Tablesaw to clean the Heart dataset and prepare it for the Random Forest algorithm.
-We generated a sensible starting model and plotted it's Gini Index importance and Spearman's correlation matrix to identify features to cut from the model.
+We generated a sensible starting model and plotted its Gini Index importance and Spearman's correlation matrix to identify features to cut from the model.
 We then used out-of-bounds error to identify a large enough number of trees to include in the model to achieve maximum accuracy with limited computation time.

 ### Extensions